ChrisNeedSpace/xaf-report-designer-script-editor/README.rst

 -------
 Caution
 -------
-You have to download Quantum Whale dlls yourself as I do not have proprietary rights for them.
+You have to download Quantum Whale dlls yourself as the license does not allow redistribution.

 ------------
 Installation